squid-cache/squid/helpers/ntlm_auth/mswin_sspi/readme.txt

 Better group checking is available with External Acl, see mswin_check_group documentation.

-The use of NTLM NEGOTIATE packet allow full NTLM/NTLMv2 support, but Squid too must be configured to use NTLM NEGOTIATE, see squid.conf.

 Squid.conf typical minimal required changes:

 auth_param ntlm program c:/squid/libexec/mswin_ntlm_auth.exe
 auth_param ntlm children 5
-auth_param ntlm max_challenge_reuses 0
-auth_param ntlm max_challenge_lifetime 2 minutes
-auth_param ntlm use_ntlm_negotiate on

 acl password proxy_auth REQUIRED

 http_access allow password
 http_access deny all

-When using "use_ntlm_negotiate on" max_challenge_reuses and max_challenge_lifetime parameters must be specified but they are are ignored.

 Refer to Squid documentation for more details.